SuperDisk/hUGETracker/README.md

 # Build instructions

-The general build instructions are yet to be 100% solidified, but these steps will guide you in the right direction.

-The only requirements to build hUGETracker are a recent version of [Lazarus](https://www.lazarus-ide.org/) for your platform.
+The only requirements to build hUGETracker are a recent version of [Lazarus](https://www.lazarus-ide.org/) for your platform, and [RGBDS.](https://rgbds.gbdev.io/)
-If you plan on building for other platforms than your own, you'll need the FPC crosscompilers for those platforms.
-(I recommend using [FPCUpDeluxe](https://github.com/LongDirtyAnimAlf/fpcupdeluxe) but honestly you probably don't need to do this)

 ```bat
 :: Download this repo